LucienShui/timer/README.md

 import logging
 import time

-from timer import timer
+from timer import timer, get_timer

+# default timer using logging level with logging.DEBUG
-# timer would print nothing without this line or logging level is info or higher
+# so timer would print nothing if logging level is logging.INFO or higher
 logging.basicConfig(level=logging.DEBUG)

+# you can get a timer with custom logging level with get_timer(level)
+warning_timer = get_timer(logging.WARNING)

 # explicit the timer's name and it's time unit